-The interplay between a force majeure and frustration should considered.
-A carefully drafted force majeure clause that deals with all the necessary points, including how costs and losses will be apportioned between the parties, is likely to displace application of frustration altogether.
+The interplay between a force majeure and frustration clause should be considered.
+A carefully drafted force majeure clause that deals with all the necessary points, including how costs and losses will be apportioned between the parties, is likely to displace the application of frustration altogether.
 However, where there are gaps in a force majeure clause, the doctrine of frustration may be applied in addition to the terms of the contract